 Overview of the Canadian Express Entry System

-The Canadian Express Entry system is not a new immigration program, rather it is a way for Canada to better manage all economic immigration programs.
-It is designed to assist employers and provinces to connect with applicants who have the required skills and experience to adapt and establish themselves in Canada.
+The Canadian Express Entry system is not an immigration program, rather it is a way for Canada to manage the intake of skilled worker applications, rank applicants and select those who have the required skills and experience to successfully establish themselves in Canada.

 Express Entry Criteria